marinov98/MarinMacs/emacs_config/README.md

 - Best thing to do is ```C-s``` and search for the word and either try to put it in the same line or delete it
 - **Possible Solution #2 :** Make sure you have my init.el copied (fix any small indentention issues there) then run ```M-x customize RET```, go to faces->basics faces->default change the size of the emacs screen to prevent it from indenting.

-## To Be Tested Packages
-- skewer (live web development)
-- web-beautify
-- impatient-mode

 ## Favorite-Themes

 ### Base16 (Contains 20+ themes but these are my top picks)